Man plans. God laughs. ~ Yiddish proverb

 Journal your answers to these questions and circle any words that feel like they may be contenders.
 Note them on a separate list.

-For inspiration, you’re looking for positive, expansive words like:
+For inspiration, you’re looking for powerful, expansive words like:

 growth, creativity, love, hope, grace, Goddess, connection, nurture, flourish, power, knowing, dream, transformation, courage, truth, ease, expansion